PasscodesApp/Passcodes-Docs/README.md

 ## Note

-You will find all the docs releated to the `Passcodes` and other project under `PasscodesApp` github organization..
+Here, You will find all the docs releated to the `Passcodes` and other project under `PasscodesApp` github organization..
-This is single place that you need refer for any docs or updates..
+This is single place that you need refer, for any docs or updates..